This post contains affiliate links. At no additional cost to you, I may earn a commission if you click through and make a purchase. Learn more.

 When retro-fitting old lenses that were designed for cameras where the film was set further back into the body, that distance needs to be replicated.
 Hence, big adapters.

-To illustrate how small the 38mm F.Zuiko is even when connected to the PenF-NEX adapter, above it is next to the original 18-55 Sony NEX kit lens and also the Super-Takumar 55mm f1.8 (plus adapter).
+To illustrate just how small the 38mm F.Zuiko and PenF-NEX adapter combo is, the picture below shows it next to the original 18-55 Sony NEX kit lens and also the Super-Takumar 55mm f1.8 (plus adapter).

-One final note about the adapter needed for the PEN F lens; make sure you get an Olympus PEN F adapter and not an Olympus OM one.
+Whatever your lens mount though, just be sure that you get an Olympus PEN F adapter for your F.Zuiko 38mm f1.8, and not an Olympus OM one.

-OM type Olympus manual focus lenses can be fitted to digital cameras and used to great effect, but the adaptor needed is a different focal length to that of the F.Zuiko 38mm f1.8.
+OM type Olympus manual focus lenses can be fitted to digital cameras and used to great effect, but as they come from a different camera system the adaptor needed is a different focal length to that of the F.Zuiko.

 Using the F.Zuiko 38mm f1.8 on a digital camera